samarthgr/100DaysOfML/Log.md

 **Today's Progress** : From [Google ML Crash Course](https://developers.google.com/machine-learning/crash-course/) Finished till Gradient descent.

 **Thoughts** : Learnt about the supervised learning, especially about regression problems.

+## Day 2 : July 24 , 2018

+**Today's Progress** : {Andrew Ng's third week} Notion of Classification, the cost function for Logistic Regression and application of logistic regressionto multi-class classification.

+**Thoughts** : Learnt the math behind why logistic regression is used in classification problems.